 Shoes must be safe and appropriate.
 Students must wear athletic shoes during physical education activities.
 You may not wear bedroom slippers or shoes with wheels.
 A manufacturer's logo/image is acceptable.
-Shoes must have a closed toe and closed heel.
-You may not wear platforms, heels higher than two inches at HCHS and one inch at the elementary schools, cleats, sandals, flip flops, slides, crocs or jellies.
+You may not wear platforms, heels higher than two inches at HCHS and one inch at the elementary schools or cleats.